Rays (retailer): Early years

 It was founded as Ray's Tent City in Geelong in 1958 by Ray Frost, as a single camping and army disposal store.

 It rebranded as Ray's Outdoors in 2003.

 Super Retail Group takeover

 The chain was then acquired by the Super Retail Group in 2010, which said 12 of the 38 former Ray's Outdoors outlets would be converted to BCF (Boating Camping and Fishing) stores, an existing Super Retail Group business, and a further 15 would be converted to a new Rays brand.
-Beginning in about April 2018, several Rays stores were closed, with the profitable ones becoming Macpac Adventure Hubs, using the name of the New Zealand chain recently acquired by the Super Retail Group.
+Beginning in about April 2018, after an unsuccessful rebrand, several Rays stores were closed, with the profitable ones becoming Macpac Adventure Hubs, using the name of the New Zealand chain recently acquired by the Super Retail Group.
 Unlike Macpac stores, Adventure Hubs stocked brands Ray's Outdoors was renowned for selling.
 They combined the Macpac range of technical outdoor gear, with a selection of apparel, equipment and accessories from some of the world's leading brands: Patagonia, Columbia, Keen, Sea to Summit, Yeti, Scarpa, Coleman, Weber and Wanderer.